joelparkerhenderson/ways-of-working/README.md

 * Does your team want any kind of daily status update?
 For example, a team may like to agree that each member posts a daily update at the start of the day in a shared team chat channel.
 * Does the workday have core hours when the team expects people to be generally available for working together?
 For example, a team may like to use typical office business hours of 9 a.m. to 5 p.m., or may like to use more flexible workday core hours that are shorter, or that are only on specific workdays, or that are only for specific projects, etc.
 * Outside of workday core hours, what availability does the team want?
 For example, a team may like people to do their own schedule, because some people need to coordinate with others, such as for commuting, volunteering, schooling, parenting, etc.
-* Does the workday have any kind of end-of-business check in, such as a standdown meeting, or summary update?
+* Does the workday have any kind of end-of-business check out, such as a standdown meeting, or summary update, or process to turn in hours or timecards or receipts etc.?

 Notation: